 Fifth Avenue Presbyterian Church is thrilled to resume regular Sunday Services at Fifth & 55th Street.
 As has been the case throughout this pandemic, our goal is to keep people safe as they engage in the life of faith through this church.

-In light of the Delta variant and rising virus rates in the country and in our city, Fifth Avenue Presbyterian Church encourages all of its members, friends and staff to follow Christ’s command: “Love Your Neighbor!”
+In light of the ongoing pandemic, Fifth Avenue Presbyterian Church requires its members, visitors, and staff to properly wear a mask.
+We encourage you to follow Christ’s command: “Love Your Neighbor!”
+Manifest your love by: Wearing a mask at church, distancing, and getting your jab (if you can)!
 Manifest your love by: Wearing a mask at church, distancing, and getting your jab (if you can)!

 After careful deliberation and in assessing the most up-to-date guidance on in-person gatherings, the Reopen Fifth Avenue Presbyterian Church Task Force has determined that this church will make its way toward full reopening (Phase 3) in two stages: Phase 3A and Phase 3B.

 Phase 3a: September 12, 2021 – Homecoming Sunday

 In-person worship resumes on Homecoming Sunday at the 11 am worship service.
 Sunday School classes for children and youth will be held in-person at 9:30 am in the LaDane Williamson Christian Education Center.
 At this time, Officer meetings, retreats and trainings will remain on Zoom.

 Wear a mask in worship and when inside the church building

 - To keep the community safe, all worship attendees and all who visit the Fifth Avenue building will be asked to wear a mask at all times.
 At this time, masks are also required on The Weber Terrace except (similar to the airlines) when removing them to take a quick sip of coffee.